smart-on-fhir/smart-dev-sandbox/README.md

 ```

 ### Using Empty Servers
 By default the servers start with pre-populated databases.
-However, you may also start with empty server(s).
+However, you may also start with your server(s) empty.
 To do so, edit the `.env` file and set `STU2_DATA_DIR` to `stu2-data-empty` and/or `STU3_DATA_DIR` to `stu3-data-empty`.